itsmeagoose/Adventofcode2021/README.md

 # Adventofcode2021
-my solutions to advent of code 2021
+my solutions to advent of code 2021 coded in python